Journeys

 Step identification

-stepKey- Stable identifier used by the embed script (e.g., "eligibility", "upload-docs")name- Human-readable name for dashboardsindex- Position in the journey sequence (0-based)
+stepKey- Case-sensitive, stable identifier used by the embed script (e.g., "eligibility", "upload-docs").
+Must match the form fieldidattribute exactly or it will not be tracked.name- Human-readable name for dashboards (can be chosen freely)index- Position in the journey sequence (0-based)

 Step types